monawade0507/Graduate-Portfolio/Module-Syllabus.md

  - <a href="https://en.wikipedia.org/wiki/Smart_pointer">Wiki - Smart Pointers</a>
  - <a href="https://www.geeksforgeeks.org/smart-pointers-cpp/">Geeks For Geeks - Smart Pointers</a>

+Rule of Zero and Rule of Three
+- <a href="https://stackoverflow.com/questions/44997955/rule-of-zero-confusion">StackOverflow - Rule of Zero confusion?</a>
+- <a href="https://accu.org/journals/overload/22/120/alday_1896/">Enforcing The Rule of Zero</a>
+- <a href="https://www.geeksforgeeks.org/destructors-c/">Geeks for Geeks - Destructor</a>
+- <a href="https://www.feabhas.com/sites/default/files/2016-06/Rule%20of%20the%20Big%20Five.pdf">The Rule of the Big Five</a>

 ### Design of the module reflects research cited in the Cambridge handbook: